The filter of interpretability types of Hobby-McKenzie varieties is prime: Preliminaries

+Now we introduce a notion of connectivity for relational structures, and then, we shall prove a related lemma that will be frequently used in the later sections.

+\begin{definition} We define the {\em binary projection} $\mB$ of a relational structure $\mG$ as follows: $\mB$ is a binary relational structure on $G$ such that the signature of $\mB$ consists of the binary relational symbols $R_{i,j}$ where $R$ is a $k$-ary relational symbol in the signature of $\mG$ and $1\leq i<j \leq k$, and the relations of $\mB$ are the We note that $\pol(\mG)\subseteq \pol(\mB)$.
+An {\em oriented path} of $\mB$ is a sequence of elements $b_0\dots,b_t$ in $B$ where for all $0\leq s\leq t-1$ either $(b_s,b_{s+1})$ or $(b_{s+1},b_s)$ is in some relation of $\mB$.
+We define the {\em connectivity equivalence} $\alpha$ of a relational structure $\mG$ by It is easy to see that $\alpha$ indeed is an equivalence on $G$.
+The blocks of the connectivity equivalence are called the ({\em connected}) {\em components} of $\mG$.
+Clearly, every relational structure $\mG$ may be regarded as the disjoint union of its components.
+We say that $\mG$ {\em is connected} if it has precisely one component.
+Clearly, if $\mG$ is connected, then for any homomorphism $\alpha\colon \mG\to\mH$, $\alpha(\mG)$ is also connected.\vege \end{definition}

 A relation on $G$ is called {\em reflexive} if it contains all of the constant tuples of $G$.
-A relational structure is called reflexive if all of its relations are reflexive.
-The {\em binary projection} $\mB$ of a relational structure $\mG$ is a binary structure on $G$ such that the relations of $\mB$ are the binary relations $R_J=\{f|_J\colon f\in R\}$ where $R\subseteq G^I$, $|I|\geq 2$ and $J$ is a two-element subset of $I$.
-We note that $\pol(\mG)\subseteq \pol(\mB)$, and if $\mG$ is reflexive, then $\mB$ is also reflexive.
-We say that $\mG$ {\em is connected} if the reflexive, symmetric, transitive closure of the union of the relations of the binary projection of $\mG$ is the full binary relation of $G$.
-The {\em (connected) components} of $\mG$ are the maximal connected substructures of $\mG$.
-It is easy to prove that for any finite reflexive connected relational structure $\mH$, $\mH^I$ is reflexive and connected for any $I$.
-Moreover, for any homomorphism $\alpha\colon \mG\to\mH$, $\alpha(\mG)$ is reflexive and connected if $\mG$ is reflexive and connected.
+A {\em relational structure is reflexive} if all of its relations are reflexive.
+Clearly, if $\mG$ is reflexive, then its binary projection $\mB$ is reflexive, and for any homomorphism $\alpha\colon \mG\to\mH$, $\alpha(\mG)$ is also reflexive.
+We require the following lemma on connectivity of reflexive structures.